Anglo-Saxon London: Reconversion to Christianity

 In 597, Pope Gregory the Great began the reconversion of southern Britain to Christianity.
-He sent Augustine of Canterbury to build upon the goodwill of Æthelberht of Kent, and London received Mellitus, its first post-Roman Bishop of London in 604.
-Mellitus founded the first first cathedral of St Paul towards the western end of the old walled city.
-This first attempt at converting London to Christianity was however short-lived, as Mellitus was driven out of London, by pagans following Æthelberht's death in 616.
+He sent Augustine of Canterbury to build upon the goodwill of Æthelberht of Kent, and London received Mellitus, its first post-Roman Bishop of London in 601.
+Mellitus founded the first cathedral of St Paul towards the western end of the old walled city.
+This first attempt at converting London to Christianity was short-lived, as Mellitus was driven out of London by pagans following Æthelberht's death in 616.

 The bishopric of London was re-established for good in 675, when the Archbishop of Canterbury, Theodore of Tarsus, installed Earconwald as bishop.
 Although evidence of Christian activity in 7th century London is thin, by the 8th century it had become a major Christian city.

 Viking attacks

 Statue of Alfred the Great in Wantage (now in Oxfordshire), his birthplace.

 London suffered attacks from Vikings, which became increasingly common from around 830 onwards.
 It was attacked in 842 in a raid that was described by a chronicler as "the great slaughter".
 In 851, another raiding party, reputedly involving 350 ships, came to plunder the city.

 In 865, the Viking Great Heathen Army launched a large scale invasion of the small kingdom of East Anglia.
 They overran East Anglia, Mercia and Northumbria and came close to controlling most of Anglo-Saxon England.
 By 871 they had reached London and they are believed to have camped within the old Roman walls during the winter of that year.
-Although it is unclear what happened during this time, London may have come under Viking control for a period.

 In 878, West Saxon forces led by Alfred the Great defeated the Vikings at the Battle of Ethandun and forced their leader Guthrum to sue for peace.
 The Treaty of Wedmore and the later Treaty of Alfred and Guthrum divided England and created the Danish-controlled Danelaw.

 Lundenburh

 Plaque in the City noting the restoration of the city by Alfred.

 English rule in London was restored by 886.
 Alfred quickly set about establishing fortified towns or burhs across southern England to improve his kingdom's defences: London was no exception.
-Within ten years, the settlement within the old Roman walls was re-established, now known as Lundenburh.
+Within ten years, the settlement within the old Roman walls was re-established, now known as Lundenburh, meaning "Fortress London".
 The old Roman walls were repaired and the defensive ditch was re-cut.
 These changes effectively marked the beginning of the present City of London, the boundaries of which are still to some extent defined by its ancient city walls.
+The Roman road system within the walls had been almost completely erased by overgrowth and time, and so new roads were built which much more closely correspond with London's modern street plan.
+To this day, London place names are almost all Anglo-Saxon.

 As the focus of Lundenburh was moved back to within the Roman walls, the original Lundenwic was largely abandoned and in time gained the name of Ealdwic, 'old settlement', a name which survives today as Aldwych.